I’M A PROVIDER

 Call us at 855.OMG.AYAC to and we’ll help you explore local and national trial options.

-Studies suggest that most AYAs are more than willing to participate in research if properly explained to them.
-However, they haven’t had much exposure to the medical system and may think you are asking them to be a guinea pig.
+Studies suggest that most AYAs are more than willing to participate in research if adequately explained.
+However, they haven’t had much exposure to the medical system and may think you are asking them to be a guinea pigs.

 NCCN guidelines for healthcare professionals: login registration required

 Journal of Adolescent and Young Adult Oncology – JAYAO was the first cancer journal dedicated to all aspects of AYA cancer.
 It covers multidisciplinary issues specific to AYA oncology patients and survivors.